sammyfung/hk_restaurants/README.md

 Hong Kong Restaurants Web Scraper
 ==========================================

 This project is aimed to scrape restaurants information from websites.
-Currently, fehd ([Licensed Restaurant registered with Food and Environmental Hygiene Department in Hong Kong](https://data.gov.hk/en-data/dataset/hk-fehd-fehdlmis-restaurant-licences))is the only spider available in this project.
+Currently, fehd ([Licensed Restaurants registered with Food and Environmental Hygiene Department in Hong Kong](https://data.gov.hk/en-data/dataset/hk-fehd-fehdlmis-restaurant-licences))is the only spider available in this project.

 Installation
 ------------